tehguy/Project-Alpha/README.md

 # Project Alpha

-Simple ASCII-style top-down RPG engine written from the ground up using C++ and SFML
+Simple 2D RPG engine written from the ground up using C++ and SFML